alexzeey2/MoniQ/replit.md

 ## Overview

 NaijaWealthSim (Sọ́ágỌ́) is a mobile-first wealth simulation game where players start with ₦50M and build their fortune through strategic investments and luxury purchases.
-The game features dynamic currency conversion, taxes, maintenance costs, profit decay, and game-over scenarios with ad-based continuation.
+The game features dynamic currency conversion, taxes, maintenance costs, profit decay, and game-over scenarios.
 The primary objective is to collect all 20 luxury items while managing finances.
+Players land on the Store page by default when starting or returning to the game.
 The application is a single-page React app with an Express.js backend, designed for mobile devices with international currency support.

 ## User Preferences